petermsouzajr/qa-shadow-report/README.md

 This method of file organization facilitates easy identification and categorization of tests based on their target type, thereby streamlining the reporting and analysis process.

-### Column: Test Purpose
+### Column: Category

-The Test Purpose column compiles data to represent the specific purpose of each test, based on predefined categories.
+The Category column compiles data to represent the specific purpose of each test, based on predefined categories.
 To ensure visibility on the report sheet.
 Add them to your `shadowReportConfig.*` (`.js`, or`.ts`) file.
-If you do not specify a list of Test Purposes, the reporting software will use the default list, and will only compile metrics based on the default list of: `["smoke", "regression", "sanity", "exploratory", "functional", "load", "stress", "usability", "compatibility", "alpha", "beta"]`.
+If you do not specify a list of Categories, the reporting software will use the default list, and will only compile metrics based on the default list of: `["smoke", "regression", "sanity", "exploratory", "functional", "load", "stress", "usability", "compatibility", "alpha", "beta"]`.

 ```
 module.exports = {
       teamNames: ['oregano'],
-      testTargets: ['mobile'],
+      testTypes: ['mobile'],
-      testPurposes: [
+      testCategories: [
         'smoke',
         'regression',
         'sanity',